-After completing or being exempted from the Foundation Program English requirement, students must take the two required credited courses: English 1 and English 2.
+After completing or being exempted from the Foundation Program English requirement, students who are studying within those departments which are taught in English at the university, take the two required credited courses: English 1 and English 2.
 Both are three-hour/week courses aimed at promoting advanced academic skills, with a particular focus on writing and critical thinking.
-English 1 focuses on developing vocabulary, note-taking, discussion and debate skills through consideration of various contemporary topics.
-English 2 fosters the skills necessary for students to be able to write an academic term paper in the appropriate format, as well as writing a variety of shorter essays.
+English 1 focuses on developing an appreciation for and an ability to produce different fundamental essay writing genres.
+The course also develops a student's academic vocabulary, critical reading and reflection skills.
+Finally, students are introduced to various fundamental online learning platforms as well as academic summary and paraphrasing writing skills.
+English 2 fosters the skills necessary for students to be able to develop a research topic, research question and appropriate outline.
+In addition, students are taught how to conduct independent library searches both physically and online, paraphrase and incorporate referenced source information into their writing and write a referenced academic term paper.
+After the completion of both courses, students will have the skills and abilities to successfully complete the academic writing requirements demanded by their major courses at QU.